dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 ### Quick Guide

 1) Log in to the system on the Android device
 2) Select the COVID-19 Case-based Surveillance program and go over the interface that appears.
-Run the help text.
+3) Review the filters options available on this page
-3) Search for a person that already exists (John Doe)
+4) Search for a person that already exists (John Doe)
-4) Open their record, see all the events that are present.
+5) Open their record, see all the events that are present.
 Review the 4 tabs on the person dashboard
-5) Select “See details” to view the detailed attributes
+6) Select “See details” to view the detailed attributes
-6) Go back and select any event associated with the record to show the data that is there
+7) Go back and select any event associated with the record to show the data that is there
-7) Register a new case (if someone is following along; they should register a UNIQUE PERSON that is different from yours)
+8) Register a new case (if someone is following along; they should register a UNIQUE PERSON that is different from yours)
-8)  Add a new event to the person’s record
+9)  Add a new event to the person’s record
-9)  Fill in the details of the form and save the event
+10) Fill in the details of the form and save the event
-10) Add a new event on the lab request stage, same day from the date first seen.
+11) Add a new event on the lab request stage, same day from the date first seen.
 Complete the form and save the event
-11) Add new event in the lab request to show the repeatable stages
+12) Add new event in the lab request to show the repeatable stages
-12) Complete the enrollment
+13) Complete the enrollment
-13) Add the relationship, show the contact Registration & follow up
+14) Add the relationship, show the contact Registration & follow up
-14) Search for a contact that already exists
+15) Search for a contact that already exists
-15) Enroll person into other program
+16) Enroll person into other program
-16) Sync the event online.
+17) Sync the event online.
 Go to the web interface to verify the data was sent
-17) From the web interface, update the person’s record
+18) From the web interface, update the person’s record
-18) Go back to the Android device and show the data has not been synced
+19) Go back to the Android device and show the data has not been synced
-19) Sync the data, than go back to the person’s record to show the new event has been synced
+20) Sync the data, than go back to the person’s record to show the new event has been synced
-20) Turn off all wi-fi/data radios on the device.
+21) Turn off all wi-fi/data radios on the device.
 Explain how offline data capture works
-21) Add a new person while offline
+22) Add a new person while offline
-22) Add a new event
+23) Add a new event
-23) Show that the data is being stored solely on the device
+24) Show that the data is being stored solely on the device
-24) Turn on the wi-fi and sync the data
+25) Turn on the wi-fi and sync the data
-25) Check it was synced on the device, as well as through the web app
+26) Check it was synced on the device, as well as through the web app

 ## Step-by-Step guide